MLP Singer: Towards Rapid Parallel Korean Singing Voice Synthesis: Experiment

 \subsubsection{Audio Quality}

-8 voiced audio segments were randomly selected from the test set.\footnote{Audio samples available at \url{https://mlpsinger.github.io}} We conducted a mean opinion score (MOS) evaluation with 10 participants.
-Each sample was rated from a scale of 1 to 5 in 0.5 point increments.
+8 audio segments were randomly selected from the test set.
+We conducted a mean opinion score (MOS) evaluation with 10 participants.\footnote{Audio samples available at \url{https://mlpsinger.github.io}.} Each sample was rated from a scale of 1 to 5, in 0.5 increments.
 MLP Singer and overlapped batch segmentation are abbreviated as ``MLPS" and ``OB", respectively.

 Overall, MLP Singer received higher ratings than the baseline model.
 The result also suggests that overlapped batch segmentation positively impacts perceived audio quality.
-To investigate the effectiveness of improved batching in more detail, we conducted a paired sample \textit{t}-test on the MOS of MLP Singer with and without overlapped batching.
-A statistically significant difference was observed at a 95\% confidence interval given a \textit{p}-value of $3.525 \times 10^{-5}$, suggesting that overlapped batch segmentation helped MLP Singer produce better results.
+A paired sample \textit{t}-test on the MOS of MLP Singer with and without overlapped batching indicated a statistically significant difference at a 95\% confidence interval given a \textit{p}-value of $3.525 \times 10^{-5}$, suggesting that overlapped batch segmentation helped produce better results.

 Vocoder reconstructions received considerably lower scores compared to ground-truth recordings.
 We suspect that this was due to noisy artifacts that the vocoder produced at high frequency intervals.
 Given the non-negligible vocoder bottleneck, the MOS for ground-truth reconstructions can be viewed as the upper bound for an SVS system.